jon-harper/OmniBox/docs/tour.md

 #### Main Body - Front

 The front main body comes in two variations to choose from.

-If you print the version with a 60mm intake fan, you will need to print the appropriate [fan cage][6] and (optionally) a TPU gasket.
+The version with a 60mm external fan additional requires the appropriate [fan cage][6].
+Optionally, a TPU gasket can also be used with the fan cage.

 | 40mm Optional Fan | 60mm External Fan |
 |-------------------|-------------------|